mike-matera/nb-canvas-quiz/test/README.md

 # Testing the Checker Server

 This directory has configuration to launch z2jh on Minikube.
+The configuration in `z2jh-values.yaml` is configured to use the example test banks on GitHub.

 1. Start `minikube`:
     ```
     minikube start
-    ```

-1. Zip up a test bank:
-    ```
-    zip testbank.zip ../examples/testbanks/example.ipynb
-    ```

-1. Create a Kubernetes secret with the test bank:
-    ```
-    kubectl create secret generic testbank --from-file=testbank.zip
     ```

 1. Install z2jh with `z2jh-values.yaml`